Lord-of-Waffles/InfoSec24/Week6September2024!.md

 - public key cryptography + one-way hash functions

   ## a)
 Okie doke, first step is to install Hashcat.
 I'm following along with Tero's article: Cracking Passwords with Hashcat, you can find the commands used there.
+As with other weeks' assignments, I don't want to just copy his article word-for-word with all the commands, that would just be copying.

 A quick updating of packages, and Hashcat is installed.
 For this assignment I'm using the rockyou.txt file.